saiga006/feature_matching_based_library_book_detection/README.md

 **Additional Notes:**
 - The algorithm successfully detects books even when they are partially occluded, tilted, rotated, or under uneven lighting.
-- False positives from DoG for books with similar publisher logos can be mitigated by integrating color descriptors before homography computation.
+- False positives from DoG for books with similar publisher logos was mitigated by integrating color descriptors before homography computation.

 ## Demo Video & Results

 ### Real time implementation

 - [Watch the demonstration video of real time implementation ](https://youtu.be/aeV9uAz13hs)

 ![Real time implementation](output/results/result_images/real_time_implementation.png)
+- Shows a short demo of feature detection based library book detection robot with a web dashboard running in local server to get the book query from the library user.

+- The algorithm runs on Rasperry pi 3 acting as a master and arduino as slave to control the robot motor mechanism.
+The library kiosk robot moves upto three layers using sliding ladder mechanism.

+- The demo highlights the algorithmic, mechanical and the control aspects of library book detection robot which helps to identify the queried book from a library stack.

 ### Results
 #### Query Image